team disquantified

 Potential Impact on Workplace Culture

-The rise of disquantified teams could lead to a fundamental shift in workplace culture.
+The rise of disquantified teams could fundamentally shift workplace culture.
 Companies that prioritize human elements will likely attract and retain top talent, fostering a more innovative and engaged workforce.

 Tips for Leaders Transitioning to a Disquantified Model